trivago/gollum/docs/src/examples/docs.rst

 ::

-  // Console consumer:
+  // Console consumer
   //
   // This consumer reads from stdin or a named pipe.
 A message is generated after
   // each newline character.
   //
-  // Metadata:
+  // Metadata
   //
   // - pipe: name of the pipe the message was received on
   //
-  // Parameters:
+  // Parameters
   //
   // - Pipe: Defines the pipe to read from.
 This can be "stdin" or the path
   // of a named pipe.
 A named pipe is creared if not existing.